 Shout “STAY BACK!” in your most intimidating bellow.
 If anyone else is around, this will attract attention, usually shaking them off.
 Either way, ready your defensive option.

 Defend against people who won’t leave peacefully – Sometimes force is the only thing people understand.
 If someone is not obviously a threat, hit them with either pepper spray, a strong punch to the nose or a big ol’ bear slap.

 Any of the above will take the starch out of someone not really intent on fighting.
 But for the remainder…

 Reassess, Follow-Up if Necessary, Escape if you Can –If your maybe-maybe-not assailant stumbles backwards bawling and clutching their face before falling down or staggering away, job’s done and they’ll live to see another day.
-Get the hell out of there.
+Get out of there fast.

 But if they jerk back, growl and come in again, you are dealing with the mentally unstable or someone wanting to get close enough to hurt you under a ruse.
 Prepare to prosecute the fight; escalate to lethal force if necessary.